 Almost all modern rifles either have an inbuilt (or integral) scope base or are compatible with a separate scope base.
 Don’t be intimidated if you have to buy a scope mount: You can install these accessories on almost any rifle.

 The exception is antique rifles: If you own an older rifle built before telescopic sights became a standard firearm accessory, you may have to tinker with it or get a custom mount.
+Especially for older firearms, gunsmiths are recommended.

 The glass should have an anti-fog and anti-reflective coating.
 Light transmission must be stellar to provide a clear, high-contrast visual of your prey.